canonical/maas-ui/docs/MAASUI.md

 #### Slice structure

-Most redux slices follow a similar structure in regards to the data from the server they store.
+Most Redux slices have a similar structure when it comes to storing data received from the server.
+However, the `state.machine` slice is an exception.
+This is because, unlike other models which are filtered on the front-end, machine list filtering is handled on the server.

 ##### Typical slice